 The Pre-Health Professions Committee assists students with their pre-health programs, including preparation for medical, dental, optometry, veterinary, osteopathic, and podiatry schools and other health professions.
 The committee also provides assistance with application materials and makes recommendations for students as they apply to professional schools.
-Any student who is considering the health professions should meet with the committee's faculty chair or with the Pre-Health Advisor as early as possible to discuss his plans.
+Any student who is considering the health professions should meet with the committee's faculty chair or with Jill Rogers (rogersji@wabash.edu) the Pre-Health Advisor as early as possible to discuss his plans.